SHUAIXIAO/JavaSpider/README.md

 I'm master student of UniMelb majored information system.

-I'm very interst in the car sales data in Melbourne area.
-So i crated this project for collecting data from Carsales.com.au.
+I'm interesting in car sales data in Melbourne area.
+So i crated this project for collecting big data from Carsales.com.au.

+The next step i hope project can atuo analysis the data collected...

 This project main studied from 请叫我汪海's '知乎下巴' project and you can click link below for more information: http://blog.csdn.net/pleasecallmewhy/article/details/17594303